dhellmann/pymotw-3/source/copy/index.rst

    "root" -> "a";
    "root" -> "b";

-There are several cycles in the graph shown in :figure:`copy_example`, but handling the recursion with the memo dictionary prevents the traversal from causing a stack overflow error.
+There are several cycles in the graph shown in :figure:`Deep copy for an Object Graph With Cycles`, but handling the recursion with the memo dictionary prevents the traversal from causing a stack overflow error.
 When the *root* node is copied, the output is: